A Spot of Trouble

 Faucet held out his hand and the robot glided over to him, raised one of its arms and sprayed Faucet’s hand with antibacterial gel.

 ‘He’s still very much in the development stage,’ admitted HyJean.
 She picked up a piece of paper and held it out towards the robot.
-‘MOP, I need you to input this code into the computer.’
+‘MOP, can you bring me bring me the red hard drive for the computer please.’

 ‘Um, no. It’s actually just a normal computer.
 But I like that name though.’